joshniemela/oddsBot/README.md

 # oddsBot
-Bot used for scraping different odds sites with selenium
+Bot used for scraping different odds sites with puppeteer